PrefectHQ/prefect/docs/guides/deployment/storage-guide.md

 # Where to Store Your Flow Code

-When a deployment runs the execution environment needs access to the flow code.
+When a flow runs, the execution environment needs access to its code.
 Flow code is not stored in a Prefect server database instance or Prefect Cloud.
 When deploying a flow, you have several flow code storage options.